drshahizan/phd/li-jing/comment.md

+## Title:
+- original text: A novel attack classification framework based on feature manipulation of IoT data for IoT security
+- modified text:

-## Title: IoT attack classification framework...
+- comment: IoT attack classification framework...
 Can replace framework with algorithm.

 ## Does this research will include attack detection?